3 Day Humpback Whale Research Expedition | Experience of a Lifetime

 - 2 days of on-water whale research activity onboard our vessel

-- Talks and workshops with Dr. Olaf
+- Engaging presentations and introduction with Dr. Olaf on day 1

 EXCLUSIONS AND OPTIONAL EXTRAS

 - Travel to and from the Gold Coast i.e. flights, train fares, bus fares etc.

 - Accommodation (available at additional cost.
 See extras page)